 - 3. In order to meet program objective number one in the Associate Degree Nursing.
 Program, students may be required to attend local professional seminars.
 A nominal fee may be required to attend the seminar.
 When possible, the dates are announced in advance of the seminar.
 If the seminar is required in lieu of class or clinical, the student will be expected to attend the entire seminar.
 The attendance policy will apply. - 4.
 Outside Reading Assignments: Resource readings may be taken from nursing periodicals and other publications to supplement your textbook reading.
 If outside readings are required, they may be found in the College Library or online library resources. - 5.
 Computer Assignments: Computer assignments are required in order to successfully complete the course requirements for RNSG 1327.
-The Computer Labs are available to students and are located in the Media Center of the Patterson Health Sciences Center.
+The Computer Labs are available to students and are located in Room 252 and Room 230 of the Health Science Building.
 Reservations for computer time may be requested in advance. - 6.
 Homework Assignments: Each student will complete designated homework assignments by the given due date and time.
 The assignments shall be submitted to the students' instructor.
 ATI Grades will be recorded as the highest grade earned by the assigned due date.
 Any late homework assignments will not be accepted and will receive a zero. - 7.
 Standards of conduct, as described in the Health Science Division Student Handbook and Texarkana College Student Handbook, will be followed.
 Disciplinary action is described in the handbooks.
 Students are responsible for reading and being familiar with these standards.
 It is an expectation that students treat faculty, staff, and fellow students with respect on campus and in the clinical setting.
 Incivility will not be tolerated in the Health Sciences Programs. - 8.
 To enhance comprehension and retention of classroom lectures, students may use electronic audio recording devices once permission has been gained from instructors and classmates.
 The device is the responsibility of the student. - 9.
 All Transition Associate Degree Nursing Students will take an ATI Content Mastery standardized exam during the course.
 The benchmark score and remediation requirements are explained later in the course syllabus. - 10.
-Printing and copying stations are available throughout the campus for students in the Library, Health Science, & Liberal Arts building. - 11.
+Papercut printing and copying stations are available throughout the campus for students in the Library, Health Science, & Liberal Arts building.
+You may purchase print/copy access cards in the bookstore. - 11.
 Texarkana College is a smoke-free campus.
 No smoking or use of electronic cigarettes is allowed anywhere on campus.
 Food and drinks are not allowed in the classrooms, computer lab, or skills lab.